-- Didn't know the meaning of that you came across while reading this week. - > You are more than welcome to use words you looked up for other courses. - Looked up to see how it was spelled. - Heard in a conversation, but did not really know what it meant. - This could be with a friend, family member, or teacher. - Heard in a television program, but did not really know what it meant.
+- Didn't know the meaning of when you came across them while reading this week. - You are more than welcome to use words you looked up for other courses. - Looked up to see how it was spelled - Heard in a conversation, but didn't fully understand. - This could be with a friend, family member, or teacher. - Heard in a television program, but didn't know what it meant

 If you don't come across any words that fit the above categories, then select 5 words of your own choice!
 These words should be words that you have never heard before.

-• You can just flip through the pages and see what jumps out at you.

-- Or....have a friend pick one for you.... - Orif you are feeling like you are up for a challenge see if you can find someone to try to stump you by asking you the meanings of words.
+- You can just flip through the pages and see what jumps out at you. - Or....have a friend pick one for you.... - Orif you are feeling like you are up for a challenge see if you can find someone to try to stump you by asking you the meanings of words.
 When you come to one you don't know, look it up and write it down!!